 “Civil disobedience is not our problem.
 Our problem is civil obedience.
 Our problem is that people all over the world have obeyed the dictates of leaders…and millionshave been killed because of this obedience…Our problem is that people are obedient allover the world in the face of poverty and starvation and stupidity, and war, and cruelty.
 Our problem is that people are obedient while the jails are full of petty thieves… (and) the grand thieves are running the country.
 That’s our problem.”
 Howard Zinn

-Previously, I was the Chief Executive of Race on the Agenda, a social policy think-tank focusing on race equality.
-I also worked at the Ministry of Justice as the Human Rights Advisor of the Strategy Directorate.
-There, I worked on the Human Rights Insight Project, which aimed to identify strategies that will further implement the principles underlying the Human Rights Act and improve public services.
-I also advised on the Ministry’s Education, Information and Advice strategy.
-During 2002-2004, I worked as a Researcher at the Centre for the Study of Human Rights of the London School of Economics and Political Science (LSE).
+He also worked at the Ministry of Justice as the Human Rights Advisor of the Strategy Directorate.
+There, he worked on the Human Rights Insight Project, which aimed to identify strategies that will further implement the principles underlying the Human Rights Act and improve public services.
+He also advised on the Ministry’s Education, Information and Advice strategy.
+During 2002-2004, he worked as a Researcher at the Centre for the Study of Human Rights of the London School of Economics and Political Science (LSE).

-I obtained a Doctorate in Law from the London School of Economics and Political Science (PhD, 2005) and a Masters in Human Rights Law from Nottingham University (LL.M in Human Rights Law, 2000).
-I graduated from the Faculty of Laws of the National University of Athens and practised law at Gavrielides & Co, my father’s law firm.
-This is where my sister and brother also work as solicitors.
+He obtained a Doctorate in Law from the London School of Economics and Political Science (PhD, 2005) and a Masters in Human Rights Law from Nottingham University (LL.M in Human Rights Law, 2000).
+He graduated from the Faculty of Laws of the National University of Athens and practised law at Gavrielides & Co.